classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/admin/settings.md

 # Settings

-Here you can manage Eventmie Pro global settings.
+Here you can manage AddChat widget global settings.

 > {warning} Please, carefully read all the guidelines provided below for each setting, or else it may break down the your site.